Tanya Spoon, DNP ARNP

 She loves gardening, and cooking.
 She lives in Manette and loves being part of this community.

 At the Manette Clinic she is the owner/operator.
-If you are a provider interested in our concept.
-Contact Tanya through our email.
+If you are a provider interested in our concept contact the clinic for more information.

 Alisa Blitz-Seibert, MD